Fractional Graph Coloring for Functional Compression with Side Information: Introduction

 {\bf \em The need for constructive techniques to compression.} For existing graph entropy-based approaches, we refer the reader to \cite{doshi2006graph,dehmer2011history, alon1996source, OR01, korner1973coding, FES04, AnupRao2010lectures} and the references therein.
 The proofs of functional compression are by means of coloring characteristics graphs of functions but provide no natural constructive approach to instantiate functional compression.

 Our contributions in this paper are summarized as follows:

 \begin{itemize} \item In Sect. \ref{section:setup}, we provide a relaxation to the traditional graph coloring approach (NP-hard) for functional compression.
 This is possible through fractional coloring, by generalizing traditional graph coloring that assigns one color per vertex.
-An $a:b$ fractional graph coloring assigns $b$ colors out of a total of $a$ available colors to each vertex of a graph such that adjacent vertices have disjoint colors. \item In Sect. \ref{section:codes}, we provide a binary code construction for fractional coloring, and determine the cost of encoding.
+An $a:b$ fractional graph coloring assigns $b$ colors out of a total of $a$ available colors to each vertex of a graph such that adjacent vertices have disjoint colors.

+\item In Sect. \ref{section:codes}, we provide a binary code construction for fractional coloring, and determine the cost of encoding.

 \item We introduce the concept of the {\em fractional chromatic entropy} and characterize it in Prop \ref{FCE_characteristic_graph} exploiting Han's theorem \cite{te1978nonnegative}, which states that the average entropy decreases monotonically in the size of the subset.
 In Prop. \ref{FCE_characteristic_graph_n_limit}, we derive the analytical expression for the {\FCGE}, $\HGfrac$, that gives the achievable rate for functional compression with side information. \item Sect. \ref{section:FCE} presents our main results providing a rate bound on functional compression using fractional coloring.
 Exploiting several properties of {\FCN}, we state that $\HGfrac$ lower bounds $\HG$ (Lemma \ref{FCGEvsCGE}).
 This new notion provides a refinement in coloring such that on average less colors are spent and the communication complexity is reduced. \item Sect. \ref{section:coding_gains} provides several bounds on the integrality gap between fractional and traditional colorings.
-To contrast the potential rate savings of our approach over traditional coloring, we show that the integrality gap is a monotonically increasing function of the source sequence length $n$ (Lemma \ref{IG_as_function_n}), and approximate the integrality gap, and conjecture that (Conj. \ref{conj_IG_lower_bound}) it scales linearly with $b$, given a valid $b$-fold coloring.
+To contrast the potential rate savings of our approach over traditional coloring, we show that the integrality gap is a monotonically increasing function of the source sequence length $n$ (Lemma \ref{IG_as_function_n}), and approximate the integrality gap, and observe that (Prop. \ref{prop_IG_lower_bound}) it scales linearly with $b$, given a valid $b$-fold coloring.
 Hence, our approach yields {\em a reduced communication complexity} by a factor of $b$ (up to a linear scaling), in the number of communication or exchanged bits \cite{rao2020communication}, \cite{andrew1979some}, versus the traditional approach.

 \end{itemize}